How to transform your job with automation.

 In order for this shift in roles to occur, employees need top-down support.
 If the leaders of your organization haven’t started reallocating roles of people in your department toward automation and digital transformation, maybe it’s up to you to make the business case for it.

 As a starting point, bring a specific business case to your manager for the first automation (or the first few) that you would build.
 Providing a tangible example of a process to automate and forecasting the time savings and other benefits will likely go a long way to make your case.
-You can use our intelligent automation ROI calculator to create an instant, customized slide outlining how much automating your specific process could return.
+You can use our intelligent business impact assessment to create an instant, customized slide outlining how much automating your specific process could return.

 Becoming one of the early adopters of automation in your organization can be a tremendous boon to your career.
 Many companies are desperate for people to help shape the vision and strategy in this arena, so if you raise your hand with interest and experience, you have the potential to take a significant leadership role in defining the future of work at your organization.